Dale & Cheryl Ramsey

 Randy Bruins, one of the founders of ICF, because of former ties with IFI Columbus, arranged for Cincinnati ISM workers to attend IFI summer and winter retreats for several years prior to any formal connection between Cincinnati and Columbus staffs.
-Summer 2004, God brought full-time staff Julie Rhine, Shaun Rudolph and Pat Durst together to begin IFI Cincinnati.
+In summer 2004, God brought full-time staff Julie Rhine, Shaun Rudolph and Pat Durst together to begin IFI Cincinnati.
 In 2013, Dale and Cheryl Ramsey joined the staff.
 Jim Gifreda was appointed Director of the Cincinnati ministry in October 2016.
-The staff maintained an office from 2004-2010, however, since then there has been no dedicated physical office location.

 With the establishment of full-time staff in 2004, and through significant contributions from local churches and volunteers, the numbers of activities with/for international students multiplied quickly.